 The Huron Daily Tribune reported that a wind turbine in Chandler Township caught fire Christmas morning, December 25th.
 No injuries or reports of damage were made; however, pictures of the turbine show scorched blades and generator housing.
 Local police cordoned off the area during the incident.

 The fire occurred at the site of the Harvest II Wind Project owned by Exelon Generation.
-Phase I of this wind farm has been in operations since 2008.
+Phase I of this wind farm has been in operation since 2008.
 Phase II began operations in 2012.
 The renewable energy project was Michigan’s first commercial-scale wind farm.

 Michigan Wind Farm Map